joelyfontana/PL_Blog/BlogEntry7.md

 ## Concept of Abstract Reduction Systems

-### This blog contains the basic concepts of an ARS system without much of the discrete notation.
-This is because, for whatever reason, the notation distracted me from the overall basic concepts that comprised an ARS system.
-This helped me to figure out what the basic concepts were and then I was able to add in the notation later.

 ### What is an Abstract Reduction System?
 An abstract reduction system (ARS for short) is a set of elements that we need to rewrite, and a relation, or a set of rules, that we can apply to the elements.
 These rules help us to simplify elements in an easier and faster format to process.